-The Family and Medical Leave Act of 1993 (FMLA) creates a right for certain members to take up to twelve (12) weeks of unpaid leave for their own serious illness, after the birth or adoption of a child or to care for their seriously ill spouse, parent or child.
+The Family and Medical Leave Act of 1993 (FMLA) creates a right for certain members to take up to twelve (12) weeks of unpaid leave for their own serious illness, after the birth or adoption of a child, to care for their seriously ill spouse, parent or child, or for certain circumstances arising out of their spouse's, son's or daughter's, or parent's military duty.
+FMLA also allows certain members to take up to twenty-six (26) weeks of unpaid leave in a single 12-month period to care for a spouse, parent, son or daughter, or next of kin who is a military service member with a serious illness or injury.
 The Family and Medical Leave Act requires certain employers to maintain health care coverage during the leave period.
 Your benefits are protected and your Value Bank is frozen if your employer approves your family and medical leave.
 Contact the Plan Office for more information concerning the requirements for an FMLA leave.